 Kouvola 63 km

-You can see the timetables for Lahti Region Transport (LSL) in the city and surrounding municipalities here.
-You can buy a mobile ticket from an app you can download from App Store or Google Play.
+Use the journey planner and check timetables on a website or buy a mobile ticket from an app you can download from App Store or Google Play.